Golden Knights vs. Stars: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Golden Knights vs. Stars Stanley Cup Semifinals Game 1: Odds, total, moneyline and other Vegas lines

-The Vegas Golden Knights host the Dallas Stars in the first game of the Stanley Cup Semifinals on Friday, May 19, starting at 8:30 PM ET on ESPN and ESPN+.
-The Golden Knights have -125 odds on the moneyline against the Stars (+105).
+The Vegas Golden Knights are on their home ice at T-Mobile Arena against the Dallas Stars in the opening game of the Stanley Cup Semifinals on Friday, May 19, starting at 8:30 PM ET on ESPN and ESPN+.
+The Golden Knights are favored (-125) in this matchup with the Stars (+105).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!